godruoyi/tg_bing_dalle/README.md

 ### Deploy

-#### Deploy to fly.io
+#### Deploy to fly.io - deprecated

-> Only support telegram channel now, when you finish the deployed, you should set the telegram bot webhook url to fly.io.
+> Only support telegram channel now, when you finish the deployed, you should set the telegram bot webhook url to
+> fly.io.

 1. Create your fly.io account and install flyctl.
 2. Clone this repository